louisaspicer/ionicExplorePhilippines/README.md

 How to run the tests:
 -----
-For end-to-end tests, run `ionic serve` first, then `npm run e2e` For unit and integration tests, run `npm run test`
+* For end-to-end tests, run `ionic serve` first, then `npm run e2e`
+* For unit and integration tests, run `npm run test`

+Jasmine, Karma and Protractor for unit and e2e testing.

+Testing was setup by following: https://leifwells.github.io/2017/08/27/testing-in-ionic-configure-existing-projects-for-testing/ to set up testing foundation

 Screenshots:
 -----